-What Do Communications Equipment Operator Do?
+Life As a Communications Equipment Operator

-Occupation Description All communications equipment operators not listed separately.
+Communications Equipment Operator Definition All communications equipment operators not listed separately.

 Featured schools near , edit

-- Telegraph Operator
+- Wireless Operator

 - Wire Transfer Clerk

-Job Opportunities for Communications Equipment Operators
+Job Demand for Communications Equipment Operators

 The states with the most job growth for Communications Equipment Operator are Minnesota, Nebraska, and Texas.
 Watch out if you plan on working in Washington, Tennessee, or Ohio.
 These states have the worst job growth for this type of profession.

-The salary for Communications Equipment Operators ranges between about $24,260 and $67,330 a year.
+The typical yearly salary for Communications Equipment Operators is somewhere between $24,260 and $67,330.

 Communications Equipment Operators who work in California, Virginia, or Pennsylvania, make the highest salaries.